MojdehHosseini/Computer-Vision-Algorithms-and-Applications/Homework1/README.md

 # Homework1
-The assignments of Compuer Vision Course in Concordia University
+The assignments of Compuer Vision Course in University

 The Harris corner detector involves the following steps:# Harris Corner Detector